Nathanf22/Mouvement-Recognition/README.md

 # MOVEMENT RECOGNITION

-This project is a movement recognition system designed to assist nurses and doctors in the task of monitoring patient. the model created can recognize a movement between 8 differents movements in a video
+This project is a movement recognition system designed to assist nurses and doctors in the task of monitoring a patient.
+The model created can recognize a movement between 8 different movements in a video